lucasrfma/advent-of-code/README.md

 ## Day Ten
 Wow, this was really hard for me!
 Really fun too, but now I'm not super confident about being able to catch up before x-mas.

+## Day Eleven
+It was a neat day in the sense part two just asks "maybe you could have written that a bit better?" in regards to what you did in part 1.